-Also Usagi's entire family, who in beginning were a very important emotional anchor just kind of faded away the longer the story went on.
+- Also Usagi's entire family, who in beginning were a very important emotional anchor just kind of faded away the longer the story went on.
 Maybe this is why so many fan writers like to ship Hotaru/Sailor Saturn with Shingo.

 - The moon cats (Luna and Artemis) began to become out of focus in the final season.

 - The manga at least attempted an explanation.
 Shinji accidentally killed Toji during the Bardiel incident (in the anime, Toji lost his leg), and subsequently avoided Hikari and Kensuke because he was unable to face them after what he'd done.
 Hikari, after catching a glimpse of Shinji and Kaworu, remarks that "Even if Ikari-kun was with us again... it wouldn't be like before.
 We wouldn't be like friends anymore."

 - Honda/Tristan, although Yu-Gi-Oh!
 The Abridged Series has made him something of a Ascended Extra.
 Tristan doesn't even appear in the DS game Nightmare Troubadour, even though literally everyone else from the first two seasons do.
 It helps that, by reducing the time of the episodes, his scant few lines give him a higher percentage of the show!

 - One of The Abridged Series' main running gags is how Bakura gets very little screen time.
 It's almost always his Superpowered Evil Side that shows up in the show.

 - Season 3 of Yu-Gi-Oh!
 GX saw Asuka, Manjoume, and Shou become completely irrelevant as the exchange students steal what would have been their roles in the season.

+- A serious problem was that character arcs were terminated very swiftly in order to change focus to a new character.
+After Allelujah's enormous Shoot the Dog moment in which he wipes out a child-soldier breeding facility, he essentially stopped being in the plot in order to facilitate Setsuna.
 In the second season, Allelujah again finds himself having a short subplot that could not be expanded on until the later episodes (and was thin even at that).
 It got so bad that during a critical battle (the first offensive of the new 00-Raiser suit) that Allelujah's Arios is used solely as a battery to power the Cool Starship.
 He gets exactly two lines in the episode, for a grand total of three words.

 The main problem is that Allelujah's whole role in the plot revolves his super solider past and Soma/Marie that has absolutely nothing to do with any of the other main characters or the main plot of Innovators Terrorism and Celestial being.
 So basically whichever the plot is focusing on means he's either getting all of the focus or none at all.